 If you want your husband to lead, you must be willing to follow.
 Neither a body nor a family can function well with two heads.
 Learn to defer to your husband’s wishes and let final decisions rest with him.
 (Ephesians 5:22-24)

 Proverbs 18:22 tells us, “He who finds a wife finds a good thing and obtains favor from the Lord.”
-Do these 25 things consistently, and your husband will never have trouble believing that fact.
+Use these 25 ways to communicate respect consistently, and your husband will never have trouble believing that fact.

 For Further Reading

 Like this post?
 You’ll love my book, 25 Ways to Communicate Respect to Your Husband.
 Nearly 200 pages, it’s filled with Biblical wisdom and sensible suggestions for putting these principles into practice.
 See also my husband’s companion book: 25 Ways to Show Love to Your Wife, based on his blog post by the same title.

 Want printable versions of these articles?
 You’ll find the 25 Ways to Communicate Respect list for wives here and the 25 Ways to Show Love list for husbands here, with an option to print either in its entirety or as a one-page summary.

 Want more encouragement to be more respectful toward your husband?
 Sign up for my 30-Day Respect Challenge for daily email reminders and action points for putting what you’ve learned into practice.